|Courtesy of www.dalipaintings.com|

 making as an integral part of Surrealist activity.

-Dali was deeply influenced by the work of Freud, contending "The only difference between immortal Greece and contemporary times is Sigmund Freud, who discovered that the human body, purely platonic in the Greek epoch, is nowadays full of secret drawers that only psychoanalysis is capable to open."
+Dali was deeply influenced by the works of Sigmund Freud, contending "The only difference between immortal Greece and contemporary times is Sigmund Freud, who discovered that the human body, purely platonic in the Greek epoch, is nowadays full of secret drawers that only psychoanalysis is capable to open."
 For this 1936 Surrealist object, Dali cuts six drawers into Venus, transforming the Greek goddess into a piece of living furniture, a visual pun on the phrase "chest" of drawers, also known as a bureau.
 Her simple, white surface, is complemented by elegant fur knobs, a tribute to her beauty and erotic potential.
 In addition, the drawers are a metaphor for the way Freudian psychoanalysis opens the hidden areas of the unconscious.
 In Dali's words, "Freud discovered the world of the subconscious on the tumid surfaces of ancient bodies, and Dali cut drawers into it."